huazzers/desma126/docs/syllabus.md

 ### Center for Accessible Education (CAE)
 The UCLA Center for Accessible Education (CAE) is responsible for ensuring students with documented disabilities have access to an inclusive, supportive learning environment.
 Students with disabilities or other needs requiring academic accommodations should speak with me as early in the quarter as possible to be sure they get the support they need.

 Students needing academic accommodations based on a disability should contact the Center for Accessible Education (CAE) at (310) 825-1501 or in person at Murphy Hall A255.
 When possible, students should contact the CAE within the first two weeks of the term as reasonable notice is needed to coordinate accommodations.
-For more information visit [www.cae.ucla.edu](www.cae.ucla.edu).
+For more information visit <a href="https://www.cae.ucla.edu">www.cae.ucla.edu</a>.

 ### Academic Integrity and Information on Student Conduct
 UCLA is a community of scholars.
 In this community, all members including faculty, staff and students alike are responsible for maintaining standards of academic honesty.
 As a student and member of the University community, you are here to get an education and are, therefore, expected to demonstrate integrity in your academic endeavors.
 You are evaluated on your own merits.
 Cheating, plagiarism, collaborative work, multiple submissions without the permission of the professor, or other kinds of academic dishonesty are considered unacceptable behavior and will result in formal disciplinary proceedings usually resulting in suspension or dismissal.
 As specified in the [UCLA Student Conduct Code](https://www.deanofstudents.ucla.edu/studentconductcode), violations or attempted violations of academic dishonesty include, but are not limited to, cheating, fabrication, plagiarism, multiple submissions or facilitating academic dishonesty.
 When a student is suspected to have engaged in academic dishonesty, Academic Senate regulations require that the instructor report the allegation to the office of the Dean of Students.
 For more information, see the [UCLA Student Conduct Code](https://www.deanofstudents.ucla.edu/studentconductcode).